m202a-winter19-lofi/m202a-winter19-lofi.github.io/design.md

 value can either be 1 or 0; *θ* = 1 if the user is active (jogging), else *θ* = 0.
 The subscript *θ* in the last term of the equation are the biases applied to the valence and arousal value regardless of user mood or song: if the user is jogging, we want to bias the valence and arousal of suggested songs such that songs that are too sad or relaxed are not suggested (an active workout would benefit from a higher-energy, positive playlist).

+<p>The user's activity state is classified as either active or non-active.
+The user state is used in determining how to weigh the song recommendation (3).
+At initialization, the user starts in the non-active state.
+"Active" activities include walking and jogging, and "non-active" activities include sitting and standing
+(more elaboration on this is provided in the Implementation section).
+If the user has 3 consecutive "active" activities classified, the user transitions to active state.
+If while in active state the user has 3 consecutive "non-active" activities classified, the user transitions to non-active state.
+The number of required consecutive classifications was determined from testing results as elaborated on in the Results section of the report. </p>